gordonjhaag/OpenListV3/README.md

 # OpenList Chrome Extension

+OpenListV3 is forked from the original OpenList by Chris Dzombak. https://github.com/cdzombak/OpenList

+The main changes are
+ - update to Manifest V3
+ - removal of right click context menu (may come back later, but I didn't use it and I don't have the need to maintain it)
+ - addition of ability to open file:// URLs

-OpenList helps you manage lists of URLs.
+OpenListV3 helps you manage lists of URLs.
 It's useful if you have a habit of emailing yourself lists of articles or pages to check out later.

 With OpenList, you can: